nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 [Tailwind][] is an utility-first CSS Framework.
 It allows us to create a Design System that is easy to maintain and extend.
 It also allows us to create a consistent Design Language across the Website.

+#### Font Families on the Website

+We use `next/fonts` Open Sans as the default font for the Node.js Website.
+The font is configured as a CSS variable and then configured on `tailwind.config.js` as the default font for the Website.

 ### Why MDX?

 MDX is an extension on Markdown that allows us to add JSX Components within Markdown.